jenningsanderson/overturemaps-workshop/README.md

 ## Part II: Buildings Theme

-1. Overture contains more than 2B building footprints.
+Overture contains more than 2B building footprints.
+See the [buildings data guide](https://docs.overturemaps.org/guides/buildings/#14/32.58453/-117.05154/0/60) for more information on how Overture constructs the buildings theme.
 Attempting to download them all to our local machine will be difficult.
 However, we can extract only a small subset of the buildings with a query:

     Overutre data is available both on Amazon S3 and Microsoft Azure Blob Storage.
 In this example, we'll use the data from Azure: